Should we be rethinking our cleaning practices in light of the current pandemic?

 For those that do need to go out, whether for procuring essentials, or going to work, here are a few tips we would advise for when you come home.

 Leave outdoor shoes by the front door entryway, garage, or store them in a mudroom.
-Practicing a strict no shoes in the house prevents outside dirt from coming in, while protecting wooden floors.
+Practicing a strict no shoes in the house policy prevents outside dirt from coming in, while protecting wooden floors.
 This should apply to hats, bags, jackets, raincoats, and boots as well.
-Doing so helps to centralize cleaning as well.
+Doing so also helps to centralize cleaning.

 Immediately change out of outdoor clothes once you enter the house and change into indoor footwear.
 Leave dirty footwear outside the main house.
 Pollution circulates in the air, carrying dirt, germs, and many harmful pathogens.
 These all settle on the ground, along with many other contaminants, like pet feces, food spills, and other bodily fluids that are best left outside.
 Seeing as how we cannot avoid these when we walk outside, we should leave these dirty shoes no further than our front doors to minimize the possibility of these contaminants entering our homes.